 MFA in Studio Art

 We serve our students by focusing on their intellectual and creative growth, fostering student’s practice, and preparing them for lifetimes of accomplishment and meaningful contribution as culture creators.
 The program frames the individual needs of each student through the development of conceptual, aesthetic, and technical skills.
 While in the College of Visual Arts and Design, students participate in ideas and practices across disciplines while engaging in the critical practice of the fine artist.
-Housed in a world-class Tier 1 research institute, CVAD is next door to the vibrant cultural and art capitals of Dallas and Fort Worth.
+Housed in a world-class Tier 1 research institute, CVAD is a short drive from the vibrant cultural and art capitals of Dallas and Fort Worth.

 Our graduate programs are led by engaged artists and educators who are recognized nationally and internationally for their intellectual and creative research.
 The studio art faculty are passionate and work tirelessly to ensure that students realize their potential.

-The Department of Studio Art offers a 60 credit-hour Master of Fine Arts degree in eight areas of specialization: Ceramics, Drawing and Painting, Metalsmithing and Jewelry, New Media Arts, Photography, Printmaking, and Sculpture.
+The Department of Studio Art offers a 60 credit-hour Master of Fine Arts degree in seven areas of specialization: Ceramics, Drawing and Painting, Metalsmithing and Jewelry, New Media Arts, Photography, Printmaking, and Sculpture.

 For our current students, please go to our Studio Graduate Resources page.
 For potential students, please continue on this page.